 A/B testing in its simplest form involves releasing two versions of the same content with a slight variation to test your audience’s response.
 One half will be shown the original A version, which is referred to as the ‘control’, whilst the other half will be shown the B version, also known as the ‘variation’.

 By utilizing the corresponding analytics from the content, you are able to make a direct comparison of your A/B testing.
-It could be that B presented an increase in clicks, that it had less clicks than A or that they were relatively similar.
+It could be that B presented an increase in clicks, that it had fewer clicks than A or that they were relatively similar.
 Regardless, you learn more about your audience and their habits.
 This is particularly useful when it comes to landing pages for websites or apps.
 Using the data, you can select the most efficient version of your page and move forward with it.

 Why should you use A/B testing?